wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

     so that `map(1:10, partial(`-`, .x = 5))` produces
     `list(5 - 1, 5 - 2, ...)`.

+    !end-bullet!
+-   !begin-bullet!
--   Recursive indexing can now extract objects out of environments (#213) and S4 objects (#200), as well as lists.
+    Recursive indexing can now extract objects out of environments (#213) and S4 objects (#200), as well as lists.

+    !end-bullet!
+-   !begin-bullet!
--   `attr_getter()` makes it possible to extract from attributes like `map(list(iris, mtcars), attr_getter("row.names"))`.
+    `attr_getter()` makes it possible to extract from attributes like `map(list(iris, mtcars), attr_getter("row.names"))`.

+    !end-bullet!
+-   !begin-bullet!
--   The argument list for formula-functions has been tweaked so that you can refer to arguments by position with `..1`, `..2`, and so on.
+    The argument list for formula-functions has been tweaked so that you can refer to arguments by position with `..1`, `..2`, and so on.
     This makes it possible to use the formula shorthand for functions with more than two arguments (#289).

+    !end-bullet!
+-   !begin-bullet!
--   `possibly()`, `safely()` and friends no longer capture interrupts: this means that you can now terminate a mapper using one of these with Escape or Ctrl + C (#314)
+    `possibly()`, `safely()` and friends no longer capture interrupts: this means that you can now terminate a mapper using one of these with Escape or Ctrl + C (#314)

+    !end-bullet!

 !end-bullets-30!